Disney Pixar’s ‘Coco’ Trailer Released, Director Reveals Links To ‘Toy Story 3’

 — Conley (@conyponey) March 15, 2017

-The Coco cast boasts all-Latinx power and is comprised of only four voice actors: Gonzalez, Benjamin Bratt, Gael García Bernal, and Renee Victor.
-While Coco‘s director Unkrich is not the first director to explore the Mexican tradition Dia de los Muertos (Day of the Dead) in the movie industry, he’s certainly the first one to make it the theme of a Disney Pixar animated film.
+The Coco cast boasts all-Latinx power and is comprised of only four voice actors: Gonzalez, Benjamin Bratt, Gael Garcia Bernal, and Renee Victor.
+While Coco’s director is not the first director to explore the Mexican tradition Dia de los Muertos (Day of the Dead) in the movie industry, he’s certainly the first one to make it the theme of a Disney Pixar animated film.

 Speaking to EW, Unkrich revealed that the Toy Story 3 ending featured a precursor to Coco, which is set to be released on November 22.